hammerheim-game/hammerheim-rules/4-magic.md

     model who’s base is even partially under this line must roll under their Initiative or suffer d3 S4 hits.
 Range: 18 3 Hunting Spear Difficulty 9
 The wizard hurls a mystical spear at any enemy model within LOS not fighting in Hand to Hand, rolling to hit using his
     BS.
 Any model struck by the spell suffers a single S6 hit that causes d3 Wounds.
-Normal Armour saves do not apply.
+Normal Armor saves do not apply.
     Range: 24"
 4 Thorn Call Difficulty 8
 Thick Vines sprout out of the ground tearing and ensnaring its victim.